-Cosmetic services and supplies including:

-- Plastic surgery

-- Reconstructive surgery

-- Cosmetic surgery

-- Personalization or characterization of dentures or other services and supplies which improve, alter or enhance appearance

-- Augmentation and vestibuloplasty and other services to protect, clean, whiten, bleach alter the appearance of teeth whether or not for psychological or emotional reasons
+- Cosmetic services and supplies including: - Plastic surgery - Reconstructive surgery - Cosmetic surgery, except for care and treatment related to medically diagnosed congenital defects or birth anomalies of newborn children - Personalization or characterization of dentures or other services and supplies which improve, alter or enhance appearance - Augmentation and vestibuloplasty and other services to protect, clean, whiten, bleach or alter the appearance of teeth, whether or not for psychological or emotional reasons.

-Facings on molar crowns and pontics will always be considered cosmetic
+Facings on molar crowns and pontics will always be considered cosmetic.